 Machine Learning

 We evaluated three types of machine learning algorithms to map features to error rates.
 These algorithms were chosen because they are representative of the types of learning algorithms available, provide a good estimate of what type of performance is achievable, and also give us insight into the underlying dependencies between features.
 Some have historical significance (e.g., linear regression) as a baseline algorithm while others are known to provide state of the art performance (e.g., random forests).
+Models used in this paper can be regarded as a baseline for future research using more complicated models.

 Linear regression (LR) (Bishop, 2011) is among the simplest methods that can be used to explore dependencies amongst features.
 We assume that the predictive variable (e.g. error rate) can be expressed as linear combination of the features: